 In this tutorial I’ll be demonstrating how to create vector pressed buttons with Adobe Illustrator.
 This exercise is a good example of how you can use gradients to create appearance of depth and reflective light.
 The buttons are illuminated with neon light to indicate whether they are on or off.
 I’ll be demonstrating how to create both variations.

 The following is just a brief overview of the steps we’ll be taking to create these buttons.
-For complete step-by-step instructions, please refer to the video tutorial at the top of the page.
+For complete step-by-step instructions, please refer to the video tutorial below:

 Vector Pressed Buttons